brendan-mccaffrey/553-hw5/README.md

 # Project 5: Socket Programming

 This is a homework project I completed with my good friend and project partner Manny Kuflik.
+This server-client socket implementation was done in C. The specification it meets it below.

 ##### Server specification
 * The server program should listen on a socket, wait for a client to connect, receive a stream of bytes from the client, print those bytes directly to stdout, and then wait for the next client indefinitely.